 - These relationships are devoted to doing life together by engaging: Scripture, prayer, and intentional relationships.

-For more information or questions regarding these discipleship opportunities, please contact Jeannie Banter, Assistant Director of Spiritual Life, 859-858-3511 ext.
-2267
+For more information or questions regarding these discipleship opportunities, please contact Jeannie Banter, Assistant Director of Spiritual Life, (859) 858-3511, x2267

 Spiritual Life Coordinators (SLC)

-Four positions are available to juniors and seniors.
-The SLC’s work closely with the Coordinator of InReach Ministries and the Resident Director (RD) in their respective residence hall.
+Six positions are available to juniors and seniors.
+The SLC’s work closely with the Assistant Director of Spiritual Life and the Resident Director (RD) in their respective residence hall.
 Primary responsibilities are to help create an atmosphere for spiritual growth in their residence hall through encouraging and supporting the spiritual life assistants (SLAs) as they minister on their floor/unit, as well as to assist their RD in spiritual oversight and programming of their residence hall.
 (Scholarship position)

-Thirty peer ministry positions are available to students wishing to partner with the Resident Assistant (RA) in developing spiritual growth opportunities for his/her own floor/unit/apartment.
-Responsibilities include planning the weekly Gather prayer and fellowship meetings and caregiving to the residents on their floor/unit/apartment.
-Commitments include attending the InReach Orientation and Training Seminar in early fall and attendance at regular worship/training events throughout the year.
+Thirty peer ministry positions are available to students desiring to partner with the Resident Assistant (RA) in developing spiritual growth opportunities for his/her own floor/unit/apartment.
+Responsibilities include planning weekly Gathers focused on a time of encouragement, prayer and studying the Word together as a floor.
+Commitments include attending a training week before the fall semester, attendance at regular training events throughout the year and leading weekly Gathers.
 SLAs are supported through regular meetings with their SLC and fellow SLA’s within their residence hall.

 Small Group Leader